 |Portable Gaseous Oxygen System (E0431)||Portable Gaseous Contents (E0443)|

 |Portable Liquid Oxygen System (E0434)||Portable Liquid Contents (E0444)|

 Although suppliers should document the amount of contents (tanks or cylinders) provided, the content allowables are monthly fees and will not vary according to the number of units provided.
 The units of service for contents codes are always one.
 If the patient owns a stationary system and uses a portable system, the portable content fee is paid in addition to the stationary content fee.

 The monthly payment amount for stationary oxygen is subject to adjustment depending on the amount of oxygen prescribed (liters per minute or LPM) and whether or not portable oxygen is also prescribed.

-- QE Use if the prescribed amount of oxygen is less than 1 LPM
+- QE Use if the prescribed amount of oxygen while at rest is less than 1 LPM

-- QF Use if the prescribed amount of oxygen exceeds 4 LPM and portable oxygen is prescribed
+- QF Use if the prescribed amount of oxygen while at rest exceeds 4 LPM and portable oxygen is prescribed

-- QG Use if the prescribed amount of oxygen is greater than 4 LPM
+- QG Use if the prescribed amount of oxygen while at rest is greater than 4 LPM

 - QH Use if an oxygen conserving device is being used with an oxygen delivery system